darklang/tablecloth/README.md

 - Our backend is written in OCaml native, using [Jane Street Core](https://github.com/janestreet/core) as a standard library
-- Our frontend is written in [Bucklescript](https://bucklescript.github.io/) (dba [ReasonML](https://reasonml.github.io/))
+- Our frontend is written in [Rescript](https://rescript-lang.org/)
 - Parts of our backend are shared with the frontend by compiling them using js_of_ocaml, and running them in a web worker.

-We discovered that it was impossible to share code between the Bucklescript frontend and the native OCaml backend, as the types and standard libraries were very different:
+We discovered that it was impossible to share code between the Rescript frontend and the native OCaml backend, as the types and standard libraries were very different:

-- Bucklescript uses camelCase by default, while most native libraries, including Core and the OCaml standard library, use snake_case.
+- Rescript uses camelCase by default, while most native libraries, including Core and the OCaml standard library, use snake_case.
 - The libraries in [Belt](https://bucklescript.github.io/bucklescript/api/index.html) have different names and function signatures than native OCaml and Base/Core.
 - Many OCaml libraries have APIs optimized for pipelast (`|>`), while Belt aims for pipefirst (`|.`).
-- Core does not work with Bucklescript, while Belt is optimized for the JS platform.
+- Core does not work with Rescript, while Belt is optimized for the JS platform.
 - Belt does not work in native OCaml, while Core is optimized for the native OCaml runtime.